MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pfmatchmaking/functions/pfmultiplayercreatematchmakingticket.md

 ## Remarks

 The library automatically, and asynchronously, will submit all local users on a ticket to the matchmaking service.
 Each time the ticket status changes, a [PFMatchmakingTicketStatusChangedStateChange](../structs/pfmatchmakingticketstatuschangedstatechange.md) will be provided.
-The ticket status can be quered at any time via [PFMatchmakingTicketGetStatus()](pfmatchmakingticketgetstatus.md).
+The ticket status can be queried at any time via [PFMatchmakingTicketGetStatus()](pfmatchmakingticketgetstatus.md).
 The ticket immediately starts in the ```PFMatchmakingTicketStatus::Creating``` state. <br /><br /> When the ticket has completed, a [PFMatchmakingTicketStatusChangedStateChange](../structs/pfmatchmakingticketstatuschangedstatechange.md) will be provided.
 At that point, a match will have been found or the ticket stopped due to failure.
 On success, the match that was found can be queried via [PFMatchmakingTicketGetMatch()](pfmatchmakingticketgetmatch.md).   <br /><br /> All existing tickets in which a local user is a member will be canceled as part of this operation.   <br /><br /> A match can't be found until all remote users specified in the ```membersToMatchWith``` field of the ```configuration``` parameter have joined the ticket via [PFMultiplayerJoinMatchmakingTicketFromId()](pfmultiplayerjoinmatchmakingticketfromid.md).

 ## Requirements